 Beyond these examples

-These snippets focus on specific IAM management approaches: authoritative vs incremental management and role-level vs member-level grants.
+These snippets focus on specific IAM management approaches: authoritative vs incremental IAM management, and role-based and member-based access control.
 They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as Dataplex AspectType resources and GCP project and location configuration.
-They focus on IAM policy structure rather than provisioning the AspectTypes themselves.
+The examples reference pre-existing infrastructure such as Dataplex AspectType resources and a GCP project with Dataplex API enabled.
+They focus on IAM policy configuration rather than provisioning the AspectTypes themselves.

 To keep things focused, common IAM patterns are omitted, including: